 That’s where a good recipe and reliable waffle maker come in.
 Both are essential for making delicious waffles at home…

 Over the years, I’ve tried many waffle recipes, but I keep coming back to this one.
 It’s made with simple ingredients that you probably already stock in your pantry and fridge.

 If you’re looking for a one-size-fits-all waffle recipe, I’d say this one is a good compromise.
 First, it’s made with a mixture of whole grains instead of only white flour.
 And, there’s very little sugar (since most are going to add syrup or fruit or whipped cream to the top anyway).

 I’ll warn you, these waffles do have a lot of butter in them (making them so darn good)!
 I have tried cutting back the amount and adding a bit more milk, which works just fine.
-Substituting up to half the butter with a bit of cold-pressed canola oil is another option if that’s what you prefer.
+Substituting up to half the butter with a bit of cold-pressed canola oil or avocado oil is another option if that’s what you prefer.
 But, I say, why mess with perfection?

 Want fluffy waffles?
 Go one step further by separating the eggs, beating the whites, then gently folding them into the waffle batter at the end.
 It’s definitely worth the hassle.